Constrained Adaptive Rejection Sampling: SyGuS Benchmarks by

-\paragraph{Summary.} Although the SyGuS benchmarks are not directly aligned with the one-solution synthesis objective that motivates CARS, they nonetheless confirm the central message: \emph{CARS transforms rejection sampling from essentially unusable into a highly efficient constrained generator, outperforming both prior rejection-based methods and MCMC baselines.}
+\paragraph{Summary.} Although the SyGuS benchmarks are not directly aligned with the one-solution synthesis objective that motivates CARS, they nonetheless confirm the central message: \emph{CARS transforms rejection sampling from essentially unusable into a highly efficient constrained generator, outperforming prior rejection-based methods.}

-Additionally, we selected three representative problems from the BV4 dataset and ran a single CARS trial for each.
-Figure~\ref{fig:success_in_timeBV4} shows the \emph{success rate}---the number of valid samples produced divided by the total number of LLM calls---as more calls are made.
-Note that the success rate is not monotonically increasing: any call that does not produce a valid sample temporarily decreases the rate.
-Figure~\ref{fig:success_in_time2BV4} presents the same data in an alternative view, showing the cumulative number of valid samples generated within a given number of LLM calls.

-The complete experimental results for the fuzzing approach with 1000 calls are presented in Figure~\ref{fig:success_in_time_full}, while Figure~\ref{fig:success_in_time} shows the detailed progression of sample generation over time, including a zoomed view of the first 100 calls.